 Research began in 2017 with the inspiration of University of Toronto’s Ethnography Lab‘s Kensington Market Research Project led by Professor Joshua Barker.
 With Prof. Barker and the Ethnography Lab’s support, I began the Kensington Market Sound and Research Project with a team of graduate students in our ethnomusicology program.
 Original student ethnography team members were M.A. students and recent graduates Jennie Horton, Jardena Gertler-Jaffe, Dennis Lee, and Ryan Persadie.

 In 2018, I received an Insight Development Grant from the Social Science and Humanities Research Council of Canada (SSHRC) to support the graduate student research component.
 This project is entitled Toronto Music City: The View from Kensington Market and is a collaborative research project that takes the City of Toronto’s 2016 “Music Strategy” rollout as an opportunity to investigate the intersections and divergences of cultural policy, new musical developments and already-existing musical scenes, businesses, and musicians.
 With a team of student ethnographers, I am undertaking a team ethnographic investigation of music-making in Kensington Market, one of Toronto’s most diverse downtown neighbourhoods, to apprehend the Strategy’s impact on the ground.
 Current student researchers on this project are Dennis Lee (MA ’18, doctoral student), Jon Wu (MA ’19), Helen Abbott (MA ’20), and Kristen Graves (doctoral student).
+A website showcasing much of the research is here.

 In 2020, UofT ethnomusicology graduates Jennie Horton, Jon Wu, and Helen Abbot, current graduate student Dennis Lee, and I share our research into music and urban development in Kensington Market at the Society for Ethnomusicology’s annual conference.
 The research appears in two panels: